bihealth/sodar-server/docs_manual/source/app_landingzones_transfer.rst

     Landing zone dropdown

-Clicking the link will temporarily lock the landing zone for read-only access and start the validation process in the background.
-Duration of validation depends on the amount of files in your zone.
-You can monitor the status of this process in the landing zone list view.
-You will also receive an alert once the validation is done.
-In the validation phase, missing iRODS checksums are also calculated so they can be compared to the corresponding ``.md5`` files.
+Selecting :guilabel:`Validate Files` will temporarily lock the landing zone for read-only access and start the validation process in the background.
+In the validation phase, SODAR checks for expected files and compares iRODS checksums to corresponding ``.md5`` files.
+If checksums were not calculated during file transfer, they will be generated before comparison.

+Duration of the validation process depends on the amount of files in your zone and whether checksums were calculated during transfer.
+You can monitor the status of the process in the landing zone list view.
+You will also receive an alert once validation is done.

 .. figure:: _static/app_landingzones/zone_status_validating.png
     :align: center